 By Sample Type:

-The human tissue segment is expected to account for the highest market share of approximately 65% during the forecast period based on the sample type.
-In addition, preference for human tissue specimens increases over animal tissue samples due to the unavailability of appropriate animal models for specific neurological and psychiatric disorders.
+Based on the sample type, the human tissue segment is expected to account for the highest market share of approximately 65% during the forecast period.
+In addition, the preference for human tissue specimens increases over animal tissue samples due to the unavailability of appropriate animal models for specific neurological and psychiatric disorders.

 Geographically, North America dominated the global biobanks market in 2020.
 However, due to a growth in healthcare investments, the processing of largescale databases and installations is propelling market expansion in this region.
 With rising healthcare expenditures, the United States market has the largest share in this regional market.
 In addition, the market’s demand is projected to be fuelled by increased disposable income in metropolitan regions.